1tomany/data-uri/README.md

 ## Example
 See the [`parse_example.php`](https://github.com/1tomany/data-uri/blob/main/examples/parse_example.php) file for examples on how to use the `parse_data()` method.

-### Testing with `MockLocalFile`
+### Testing with `MockSmartFile`
 You may be reluctant to write tests for code that uses the `parse_data()` function because it interacts with the actual filesystem.
-For example, if you have a class that takes a `LocalFile` object and uploads it to a remote storage service, you may not want to actually call `parse_data()` in your test or instantiate a new `LocalFile` object since it requires the existance of a file on the local filesystem and will attempt to delete the file when the object is destroyed.
+For example, if you have a class that takes a `SmartFile` object and uploads it to a remote storage service, you may not want to actually call `parse_data()` in your test or instantiate a new `SmartFile` object since it requires the existence of a file on the local filesystem and will attempt to delete the file when the object is destroyed.

-In those instances, you can instantiate the `OneToMany\DataUri\MockLocalFile` object and use it in place of the `LocalFile` object. `MockLocalFile` extends `LocalFile`, allows you to artificially set any constructor values, and doesn't attempt to delete itself after it is destroyed.
+In those instances, you can instantiate the `OneToMany\DataUri\MockSmartFile` object and use it in place of the `SmartFile` object. `MockSmartFile` extends `SmartFile`, allows you to artificially set any constructor values, and doesn't attempt to delete itself after it is destroyed.

 If you _do_ wish to use the `parse_data()` function, you can write a unit test that does not interact with the filesystem by passing a mocked `Symfony\Component\Filesystem\Filesystem` object as the last parameter of the `parse_data()` method in your test.
 You will need to mock the following methods of the `Filesystem` class: